aapopajunen/mobile-reporting-app-backend/README.md

 1. Clone the repository into the destination of your choice. git clone git@github.com:aapopajunen/mobile-reporting-app-backend.git

-2. Open in IntelliJ IDEA
+2. Open in IntelliJ IDEA.
    IDEA should setup the project properly.

-3. Configure src/resources/application.properties
+3. Configure src/resources/application.properties.
    In this file you can configure the connection to the database.
 By default it is set to connect to a mySQL database called      "formDB" running on localhost port 8889.
 The fastest way to get your database up un running is to install MAMP.

    About MAMP setup: